wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 <div id="ref-Webber2018">

-Webber, Q.M.R., and E. Vander Wal.
+Webber, Q. M.R., and E. Vander Wal.
 2018.
 “An evolutionary framework outlining the integration of individual social and spatial ecology.”
 *Journal of Animal Ecology* 87: 113–27.
 <https://doi.org/10.1111/1365-2656.12773>.